getify/Functional-Light-JS/manuscript/ch9.md

 The good news is the chain-style is declarative and it's easy to read the specific steps that will happen, in order.
 The downside is that each of these operations loops over the entire list, meaning performance can suffer unnecessarily, especially if the list is longer.

-With the alternate standalone style, you might see code like this:
+With the alternative standalone style, you might see code like this:

 ```js
 map(